-My friend.
-My amazing, brave, challenging friend.
+My friend, my amazing, brave, challenging friend.
 Her.
 She almost lost it all.

-Other than call the one, solitary land line shared among an entire floor of mental patients.
+And I could do almost nothing to help other than call the one, solitary land line shared among an entire floor of mental patients.

 In a few weeks, She and I have made plans to get together.
 The first such meeting in five years.

 Seeing Her on the calendar, I feel the memories of those eight days, all those years ago, swirling around me.
 They pester me like a swarm of gnats.

 I remember feeling incredibly helpless.
 My immediate family suffers from heart disease, cancer, high blood pressure, and a generally addictive personality to things such as food, running, romance novels and cigarettes.
 But zero mental illness.